d3ska/d3ska.github.io/_posts/2021-09-08-what-are-benefits-of-testing.md

 ### **Benefits of having tests**

-* **Better program design and higher code quality** - redu\ce code complexity.
+* **Better program design and higher code quality** - reduce code complexity.
 Less and more thoughtful dependecies between classes.
 Smaller classes and functions which are easier to read.

 * **Detailed project documentation** - test are really good as a documentation of project.
 Tests helps deep into project and understande it a bit faster.
 Especially that it is often a only source of current documentation.